LeeAnnEditor/o365hq/blog/Office 365 Business Apps.md

 ### Microsoft Invoicing

 With *Microsoft Invoicing* you can easily create professional-looking estimates and invoices.
-With Invoicing it is simple to bill you customers quickly and get paid fast.
+With Invoicing it is simple to bill your customers quickly and get paid fast.

 Within each invoice, you can view *contact details*, *outstanding